How can you tell when to sell a stock? Here are 5 ways to tell

 4. Technical indications

 It is also important to look at technical indicators of the stock such as its price movements over time, trend lines, and support and resistance levels.
+These can help identify when a stock has reached its peak value or if it’s time to exit in order to maximize profits.
+Although technical indications can be difficult for average investors, one simple metric is the RSI (Relative Strength Index).

 In essence, if a stock’s RSI is over 70 it might be overbought and consequently, it may be time to sell a stock.
 But if it is below 30, it is oversold and it may be time to buy (in theory).

-5. Buying/selling activity
+5. Insider selling activity

 But if the company justifies the move by saying it was ‘to diversify’ his or her portfolio, investors should be fearful.
 Why would they be selling if they thought the stock could go up more.

+When making the decision about when it’s time to sell a stock, investors should consider their personal goals, investment horizon and risk tolerance.
 Depending on what they are hoping to achieve – whether it’s capital appreciation over time or short-term gains – they may have different opinions about when it makes sense to sell a stock with poor financial performance.

 Ultimately though, careful analysis and consideration of various factors will go a long way towards helping investors make informed decisions about when and how they should exit a position in order to maximize returns while mitigating risks associated with investing in the stock market.